cat-thimm/CarCrashes/Readme.md

 ## Add Raw Data

-Add a folder in `/namenode/raw_data` and put the persons.csv file in it.
+Add a folder in `/namenode/raw_data` and put the persons.csv and crashes.csv file in it.

+## Build maven project

+Go to ``namenode``.
+Here run `mvn clean install`.
+It generates a new JAR to be executed for the MapReduce Job.

 ## Start MongoDB, Hadoop and Jupyter
 - `docker-compose build --no-cache`